 Azure is known as a solid, integrated platform for companies that already rely on Windows-based standardization, Microsoft Azure has overcome some obstacles to compete head-to-head with AWS.
 One surprising feature is its Linux-friendliness as it relates to virtual guest operating systems and compatibility with Linux container platforms.

 The strength of Azure was always as a provider of Infrastructure-as-a-service (IaaS), Azure also comes with built-in and ready to run server apps that support a range of languages, including .NET, Java, PHP, Node.js, and Python.
 The physical component is comprised of 200+ physical datacenters, arranged into regions, and linked by one of the largest interconnected.
 It is also one of the easiest enterprise clouds when it comes to configuring and operation.
 It has specialized services which include.

 - Game and app development

 - Scalable data warehousing

 Google Cloud Service Overview

 As far as IaaS providers go, Google Cloud Platform is the relative newcomer.
 It supports several generations of Linux in addition to Windows server versions up to 2016.
-As of 2018, it had expanded to 21 regions that are divided into a minimum of three zones each.
-This gives it a shorter reach than the other two providers, but Google is attempting to make up for lack of range in other ways.
+As of 2021 July, it has expanded to 25 regions, 76 zones, 144 network edge locations and 200 plus countries.

-All of the functionality is operable through a new console that was designed with ease of use in mind, and it’s simple to set up and configure.
+It has all the functionality operable through a new console that was designed with ease of use in mind, and it is simple to set up and configure.
 Services include: